oddurka/Real-State-Website/README.md

 # Real-State-Website
-Frontend - Adventure and Travel Agency Website
+Frontend - Real State Agency Website
 This is a conceptual case of a Real State Website with the purpose of improving my coding skills by building realistic projects.

 Table of contents